Why Do You Sound Different In a Foreign Language?

 TL;DR: Does your voice change when you switch languages?
 You're not alone.
 Learning a new language forces you to account for differences in etiquette, produce unfamiliar sounds, and even question your confidence.
 All these factors can affect your voice!

-I grew up in a bicultural home, where switching from Spanish into English was a matter of crossing from the kitchen into my mother’s studio.
+I grew up in a bicultural home, where switching from Spanish to English was a matter of crossing from the kitchen into my mother’s studio.
 By most accounts, I have a native-like accent in both languages, and I rarely find myself not knowing a word in either.

 Two weeks ago, while hanging out with my English-speaking coworkers, I played a quick voice note that I’d sent to some friends back in Peru.